camwestwood/xapi/recipes/attendance/attendance.md

 Common entity identifier: [ObjectC](/common_structures.md#objectc)

 #### Entity Example:
-The object defines the activity that has been completed.
+The object defines the event that has been completed.
 Examples of valid object.definition Activity object Types can be found in [the vocabulary](../vocabulary.md#30-object).

 ``` javascript